Multi Currency Credit Default Swaps Quanto effects and FX devaluation jumps: Model Description

-\begin{remark}[Deterministic hazard rate] Let us consider a deterministic hazard rate $H(t)$ and deterministic rates.
-In this case, we can still apply the methodology from this section to write down a pricing equation for a risky zero-coupon bond.
+\iftoggle{submission}{}{ \begin{remark}[Deterministic hazard rate] Let us consider a deterministic hazard rate $H(t)$ and deterministic rates.
+In this case, we can still apply the methodology from this section to write down a pricing equation for a risky zero--coupon bond.
 In this simplified case, however, the pricing equation is an ODE rather than a PDE.

 Asking for $f$ to be a martingale leads to

 which, by defining $u(t):= f(t, 1)$ and $v(t):=f(t,0)$ with final conditions $u(T) = 0$ and $v(T) = 1$ gives

 whose solution is $u(t)\equiv 0$, and